alekitto/pingora/README.md

 # Getting started

 See our [quick starting guide](./docs/quick_start.md) to see how easy it is to build a load balancer.
+The guide now covers enabling HTTP/3 listeners and keeping HTTP/1.1/HTTP/2 fallbacks side-by-side.

 Our [user guide](./docs/user_guide/index.md) covers more topics such as how to configure and run Pingora servers, as well as how to build custom HTTP servers and proxy logic on top of Pingora's framework.